 Reward and Recognition:

 Is HR’s contribution valued, recognized and rewarded in organisations?
 In my view, the answer is YES!
 However, the recognition does not necessarily come because it is HR function, but it comes because of your competence and contribution.
 If you carry yourself as a highly-value adding individual, recognition is going to be yours!
-In future columns, we will discuss more about competencies required to become a respected HR professional!
+In future columns, we will discuss more about competencies required to become a respected HR professional, and the several career options in HR!

 If HR is required in organisations, valued by business leaders and offers decent pay checks, then what else is required for you to take a plunge into HR career?
 You must have a deep understanding of what is expected of the HR function and what are the competencies required to perform those roles.
-Such understanding will address the apprehensions if any and enhance your preparedness for a successful HR career.
+Such understanding will address the apprehensions if any and enhance your preparedness for deciding among career options in HR.

 Watch out this column for continued discussion on the above aspects!